radondb/clickhouse-cluster-helm/README.md

-# Helm Chart for ClickHouse
+# Community Helm Chart for ClickHouse

 [ClickHouse](https://clickhouse.tech/) is an open source column-oriented database management system capable of real time generation of analytical data reports using
 SQL queries.